All About Bonsai Tree, Its Types, Growth And Care Guidelines

 Put fresh soil into the pot.
 It should reach the recommended height.
 Now at the bottom of the empty container, you should add one base layer of rough-grain soil.
 Now add a fine growing medium above it.

-Choose the soil and the medium that provides good draining ability.
+Choose the soil and the medium that provide excellent draining ability.
 Leave some space at the top of the pot to nicely cover the roots of the tree.
 Once you have prepared your pot in this way, you are now ready to transfer your tree into your prepared pot.

 3. Pot the tree

 Position the tree in your new pot in the desired orientation.
-Finish adding fine, and well-draining soil to the pot.
-Ensure that the roots of the tree are properly covered.
-If desired, you may add a final layer of moss or pebbles in it.
-In addition to being visually pleasing, this can help hold the tree in place.
+Finish adding fine and well-draining soil to the pot.
+Make sure to adequately cover the tree’s roots.
+If desired, you can add a final layer of moss or pebbles to it.
+In addition to being visually pleasing, such materials can help hold the tree in place.
 You may need to set up mesh screens on the drainage holes of the pot to protect it from soil corrosion.

-People are intimidated when it comes to taking care of bonsai.
-They find it is very hard procedure.
-But in reality, it is not that difficult that it looks.
-As these trees are grown in small-sized pots, they need a few basic rules should be followed to keep it in the best condition.
+When it comes to caring for bonsai, people often feel intimidated.
+People often perceive bonsai maintenance as a challenging process.
+But in reality, it is not as difficult as it looks.
+We grow these trees in small-sized pots, so we need to follow a few basic rules to keep them in the best condition.

 Bonsai Tree Care Guidelines for Newly Potted Trees

-Your new bonsai could be delicate after when you have pot it.
+Your new bonsai could be delicate after you have potted it.
 For two to three weeks, you should let it remain in a semi-shaded region.
-Safeguard it from the harsh weather, or direct sunlight.
-Keep watering the plant on a daily basis.
+Safeguard it from the harsh weather or direct sunlight.
+Keep the plant watered on a daily basis.
 Do not use fertilizer till its roots are properly re-established.
-Give your tree a good space to adapt it to the climate and thrive on its own.
+Allow your tree a good space to adapt it to the climate and thrive on its own.

 1. Soil composition

-Soil holds a very important place when it comes to the growth of bonsai.
+Soil holds a crucial place when it comes to the growth of bonsai.
 It supplies your tree with all the necessary nutrients.
 It should have the ability to drain properly and retain water.
-The soil you have composed has to be specialized to the requirements of each bonsai tree.
+You must tailor the soil composition to the specific needs of each bonsai tree.

-It should always be made up of a loose, and quick draining mixture of components.
-Either you can compose the soil on your own or get readymade soil for your specific Bonsai from online stores easily.
+A loose and quick-draining mixture of components should always make up the soil.
+Either you can compose the soil on your own or get readymade soil for your specific bonsai from online stores easily.

 2. Light

 Make sure that the sunlight is not too harsh so as to prevent it from dying.
-Also, the light intensity should not be too low as it could make the plant weak and hinder its growth.
-Ensure to place your pot at a bright spot.
+Low light intensity can weaken the plant and hinder growth.
+Ensure that you position your pot in a bright area.

 3. Humidity

 Make sure that the soil is adequately moist.
-This will help in raising it properly.
+This step will help in raising it properly.
 If you have an indoor bonsai, chances are that the humidity levels will be low.
-You can mist your bonsai some times in a day to increase the humidity level.
+You can mist your bonsai several times a day to increase the humidity level.

 4. Temperature